 What Is the Function of the Tongue?

 You use it every day for eating and talking, but did you know that your tongue also plays an important role in your dental health?
-What is the function of the tongue—why is it important?
-To start with, there are four main functions of the tongue: tasting, chewing, swallowing, and speech.
+What are the functions of the tongue? why is it important?
+To start with, there are four main functions of tongue: tasting, chewing, swallowing, and speech.
 And there are a few ways your tongue can affect your dental health.

 How do you know if your tongue is healthy?